 Update February 2018: The article and Top 20 Wine Influencers List below was published in January 2017, for a more recent list of Social Media wine personalities, follow the link below to the 2018 Top 40+ Wine Influencers List:

-Year 2015 has gone by, and one thing is for sure: the topic of wine hasn’t gone any smaller on social media.
+Year 2016 has gone by, and the digital world of wine has continued to evolve, particularly on social media.

 More and more wine drinkers, producers, and marketers join the fun of sharing wine knowledge and information, or simply some wine fun on all social media platforms: Twitter, Facebook, Instagram, Pinterest, and many more.
 It’s exciting to see, and amazing to be part of.

-But who is now most engaging in the wine world of social media?
+So, who is the most engaging around the topic of wine on social media?

 Who is active, entertaining, educating the masses, and sharing on Twitter, Facebook, Instagram and the other platforms today?